⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 It is not evidence of guilt.

-Courts have repeatedly affirmed this.
+Courts have repeatedly affirmed this principle.

 Silence Is Not the Same as Refusal